Join us in praying for these missionaries as they share

 These missionaries must remain anonymous because of the countries and circumstances in which they are serving.
 Please keep in prayer:

-My stirring to serve in the Middle East began upon reading the Biblical account of Ishmael crying out to God in the desert.
+Athey supports a missionary stirred to serve in the Middle East after reading the Biblical account of Ishmael crying out to God in the desert.
 God heard Ishmael’s cry and provided a well of water to drink.
 Today, the descendants of Ishmael remain thirsting, thirsty for Living Water.
+This missionary has served in the Middle East for eight years as an English teacher, but his ultimate focus is witnessing and sharing the Gospel.
+He regularly shares “stories of hope” in a newsletter with those of us praying for him back home.